getlantern/flashlight/README.md

     * **Property Configuration Settings**:
       - *Origin Server Hostname*: Domain request will be sent to.
-      - *Send True Client IP Header*: Set to no.
+      - *Send True Client IP Header*: Set to no. Leave everything else as the default values.
-      Leave everything else as the default values.
+      - Set the `Origin Server` `Forward Host Header` and `Cache Key Hostname` to `Origin Hostname` if the property is masquerading as the origin.

       Click '+Behavior' -> 'Standard property behavor'.
       - Add content provider code and select 'Site Accelerator - 742552'.